Denizhan-Yigitbas/Covid_Homeless/README.md

 ## Process, Reasoning, and Results
-(The following results can be calculated with custom inputs outline in the [Reproduce Financial Analysis with User Defined Inputs](#reproduce-financial-analysis-with-user-defined-inputs) section)<br>
+(The following results can be calculated with custom inputs outlined in the [Reproduce Financial Analysis with User Defined Inputs](#reproduce-financial-analysis-with-user-defined-inputs) section)<br>

 The first step to take using the extracted data was to answer the first question: Is it feasible to house the entire homeless population in hotel rooms during this pandemic.
 And if so , how many rooms would be needed?
 The following